Skip to main content

 Conclusion

-eBPF transforms security monitoring from reactive log analysis to proactive, real-time threat detection.
+For budget-friendly security implementations, explore Raspberry Pi security projects, and learn about zero-trust architecture to complement kernel-level monitoring.
 It's not just about speed – it's about seeing attacks that were previously invisible.

 The journey from traditional monitoring to eBPF isn't always smooth.
 You'll fight with the verifier, debug kernel panics, and optimize performance.
 But the payoff – catching threats in milliseconds instead of hours – makes it worthwhile.